 Because the widespread loss of power, and also because of damage to pylons and sub-stations, much of the mobile phone and land-line phones were out of action, in some places for almost two weeks.

-abelard.org had no mains electricity from Saturday 23rd January until Tuesday 3rd February (11 days), and only then because a long temporary power cable is now laid down from the village centre through the devasted forest, over the fallen trunks, and connected to the house.
-General opinion is that the permanent airial line will not be re-installed for several months, after the dozens of pines in this part of the forest are cleared away.
+abelard.org had no mains electricity from Saturday 23rd January until Tuesday 3rd February (11 days), and only then because a long temporary power cable was laid down from the village centre through the devastated forest, over the fallen trunks, and connected to the house.
+The permanent aerial line was not re-installed until three months later, after the dozens of pines in this part of the forest were cleared away and the job rose to the top of the electricity company’s roster.

 Broken electricity pylon, January 2009